ViggoLagerstedtEkholm/RSSReader/README.md

 4. Modifying all data which includes (Create, Reading, Updating, Deleting).
 5. Play the soundfiles after the application downloads the MP3 file locally.

-This requirement specification was created for the C# OOP class for Fall 2020.
+This requirement specification was created for the C# OOP class for autumn term 2020.

 Future improvements/developments:
 1. Add parallel threading to update all feeds.